 It actually disturbs me to see Australian home educators so concerned about linking to the outcomes as well as to the content.
 Our focus must remain on education - and to do so, we need to continue to teach in freedom, educate to our children's interests and to our family's goals and you will find - that the education they receive will have no trouble meeting NSW Objectives.

-I have also created Word Documents for those who wish to use the Stage Statements.
+Below, you will find Word Documents for those who wish to use the Stage Statements.
 I have created these documents for Stages 1 - 5 across the 6 Key Learning Areas.
 If you choose to use these programs - you will need to be more specific and write different programs for different children.
-Stage Statements are statements written for each stage and each key learning area.
+Stage Statements are summaries of the content for each subject for each stage.

 My first preference is to use the Program written to the Objectives and then secondly, the Stage Statements as they are still broader than the outcomes.